fintelia/fighterpilot/trunk/readme.txt

     makefile using cmake and compile.
 If all goes well, you should be able to run the generated executable file (which is named 'FighterPilot').

-    I have only tested FighterPilot on Ubuntu 12.10, so it may or may not work on other distributions.
+    I have only tested FighterPilot on Ubuntu, so it may or may not work on other distributions.
 You will probably have to install several libraries (boost, zlib, etc.) in order to get it to link properly.